Azure/azure-sdk/releases/2021-02/java.md

 ### Azure Communication Chat (1.0.0-beta.4) [ChangeLog](https://github.com/Azure/azure-sdk-for-java/blob/azure-communication-chat_1.0.0-beta.4/sdk/communication/azure-communication-chat/CHANGELOG.md#100-beta4-2021-02-09)

-#### New Features

-- Added pagination support for listReadReceipts and listParticipants.
-- Added notifications for chat thread level changes.
-- Added support for html content in chat messages.

-### Azure Communication Administration will be deprecated

 #### Breaking Changes

 - Updated to azure-communication-common version 1.0.0-beta.4.
 Now uses `CommunicationUserIdentifier` and `CommunicationIdentifier` in place of `CommunicationUser`, and `CommunicationTokenCredential` instead of `CommunicationUserCredential`.